InnerLoopLLC/OculusPlatformSDK/README.md

 If you want to download the SDK, please do so from the official source.
 This is NOT the official source.

-All files in this repo (other than this readme) are property of Oculus/Facebook/Meta and pursuant to the <a href="https://developer.oculus.com/licenses/oculussdk/">Oculus SDK License Agreement</a>.
+All files in this repo are property of Oculus/Facebook/Meta and pursuant to the <a href="https://developer.oculus.com/licenses/oculussdk/">Oculus SDK License Agreement</a>.

+Copyright © Facebook Technologies, LLC and its affiliates.
+All rights reserved